DFE/MONK/doc/source/codingstyle.rst

  * Following these there is an empty line followed by the copyright and licensing text.
  * After this general information there is the module docstring.
- * The docstring is followed by the imports in this order:
+ * The docstring is followed by imports in this order:
     * general imports from the Python standard library
     * imports from frameworks
     * imports from your own project